This article was last updated Sept. 9, 2022.

 A carve-out arrangement is one in which you break out your pharmacy from your medical benefits plan.
 When you separate some or all elements of specialty pharmacy management from your pharmacy benefits manager (PBM), you may see some short-term savings — but these come at the cost External Link of disrupting your employees’ experience and undermining crucial clinical care that specialty medications often require.
 Carving out specialty pharmacy often results in External Link:

-- Aggressive utilization management that unnecessarily denies medication coverage to inflate perceived cost savings
+- Aggressive utilization management that unnecessarily denies medication coverage to inflate perceived cost savings.
+Often, these denials get overturned by appeals and rarely live up to the cost savings expectations associated with the strategy.

 - A limited formulary that doesn’t cover all specialty medications